-Park Avenue from 46th to 59th streets symbolizes corporate power unlike any other thoroughfare in Manhattan.
 Concerns from Colgate-Palmolive to Citigroup to Major League Baseball have their headquarters here, as do many of the largest and most prestigious law firms.
-The Seagram Building, between 52nd and 53rd streets, was designed by the legendary Mies van der Rohe and built in 1958.
-Though, at 800,000 square feet, it is not nearly as large as some of the other office buildings on Park Avenue, it has an unmatched prestige, being without question the most elegant modern office skyscraper in the city.
+The Seagram Building, between 52nd and 53rd streets, was designed by the legendary Mies van der Rohe and built-in 1958.
+Though at 800,000 square feet, it is not nearly as large as some of the other office buildings in this area of Midtown, it has an unmatched prestige, being one of the most elegant skyscrapers in the city.

-Transportation is excellent, as you would expect in an area that is equally attractive to tourists and to tenants of New York City office space.
-The east side of this submarket t is served by the 4, 5, and 6 trains, and the west side by the Sixth, Seventh, and Eighth Avenue lines.
-The west side and east side are connected by such lines as the R, F, and V. City buses and taxi cabs are also more plentiful here than anywhere else in Manhattan.
-The area is also extremely convenient to Grand Central Terminal and the MetroNorth Railroad.
+Transportation is excellent, as you would expect in an area that is equally attractive to tourists and tenants of New York City office space.
+The east side of this submarket is serviced by the 4, 5, and 6 trains.
+Access to the west side is via the Sixth, Seventh, and Eighth Avenue lines.
+The west side and east side are connected by such lines as the R, F, and V.